Unit-generated orders of real quadratic fields I. Class number bounds: Unit-generated orders with trivial class group

 We claim that $h_\Delta$ is also even.
 We rule out all cases in the criterion of \Cref{prop:HK}(2) for it to be odd.
 Case (a) is ruled out since $h^{+}_\Delta$ is even.
 Case (b) that $\Delta \in \{p^r q^s, 4 p^r q^s\}$ for $p,q$ odd primes and case (c) that $\Delta \equiv 12 \Mod{16}$ are ruled out since $8 \divides \Delta$.
 The property $16 \nmid \Delta$ rules out one part of case (d), in which $\Delta= 16 p^r$, and case (e) that $\Delta= 32$.
 It remains to treat the remaining part of case (d), that $\Delta= 8 p^r$ with $p$ prime, $p \equiv 3 \Mod{4}$, and $r \ge 1$.
 We argue by contradiction.
 If equality held, then $\Delta=4(4k^2 +4k +2) \equiv 0 \Mod{p}$.
 However $4k^2+ 4k+2= (2k+1)^2 + 1$ hence $(2k+1)^2 \equiv -1 \Mod{p}$, which is impossible since $p \equiv 3 \Mod{4}$ by hypothesis.
 The claim follows.
 We conclude $h_\Delta$ is even in Case 2, whence $h_\Delta \ne 1$.

 (2) The Case 2 argument shows $h_\Delta$ is even for fundamental or non-fundamental $\Delta$. \end{proof}

-In 1987 Mollin \cite{Mollin:87a} conjectured that $h_{n^2-4}>1$ when $\Delta= n^2-4$ is squarefree and $n \ge 21$.
-This case is resolved by a result of 2007 Byeon, Kim, and Lee \cite[Theorem 1.2]{BKL}, who solved the class number $1$ problem for squarefree discriminants $\Delta=n^2-4$, showing all solutions have $n<21$.
-Their proof uses the general method of Bir\'{o}.
+We divide the case $\Delta= \Delta^{+}=n^2-4$ ($n \ge 0$) into two subcases according to the parity of $n$.
+For $n$ odd, in 1987 Mollin \cite{Mollin:87a} conjectured that $h_{n^2-4}>1$ when $\Delta= n^2-4$ is squarefree and $n \ge 21$.
 For $\Delta=n^2-4$ the squarefree assumption is equivalent to $\Delta$ being the discriminant of a maximal order with $n$ odd.
+Mollin's conjecture was proved in 2007 by Byeon, Kim, and Lee \cite[Theorem 1.2]{BKL}.
+Their proof uses an adaptation of the general method of Bir\'{o}.

 \begin{thm}[Byeon, Kim and Lee] If $\Delta=n^2-4$ is the discriminant of a maximal order, with odd $n=2m+1>0$, having class number $h_\Delta=1$, then necessarily $n \le 21$.
 The solutions are $n \in \{1, 3, 5, 9, 21\}$, with discriminants $\Delta \in \{-3, 5, 21, 77, 437\}$. \end{thm}